How we perform

 Anti-social behaviour

 We know that living happily in your home is about more than the building.
 Anti-social behaviour can have a big impact on quality of life so we do all we can to minimise this, working with partner agencies to ensure a co-ordinated approach.
 We take all reports of anti-social behaviour very seriously and we try to make it as easy as possible for you to report anything that affects you, your home, or your community.
-We had 575 reported cases of anti-social behaviour in the financial year 2022/2023.
-Out of the cases we closed this year, 357 were resolved at the first stage and six were closed following notice of seeking possession.
+We had 675 reported cases of anti-social behaviour in the financial year 2023/2024.
+Out of the cases we closed this year, 453 were resolved at the first stage.

 Social investment

 We don’t only look after the homes our customers live in, but we also support people by providing welfare benefits advice and signposting to money and debt services.
 We invest in skills development and help with accessing employment and training through our dedicated team and work with our suppliers to get their help.
 This includes vocational training courses, such as the Construction Skills Certificate Scheme (CSCS).
-Over 750 learning opportunities were accessed in the financial year 2022/2023.
+Over 700 learning opportunities were accessed in the financial year 2023/2024.
 We also have a scheme that allows our employees to use work time for volunteering in the community.
-In the financial year 2022/2023, our employees spent nearly 69 days volunteering, with almost 20 percent of the workforce getting involved.
+In the financial year 2023/2024, our employees volunteered over 30 days of time.
 Additionally, we require suppliers to support our community investment work.
 We expect vendors to carry out services and / or works in an environmentally and socially responsible manner.

 Environmental performance

 There are lots of legal guidelines about environmental performance that housing associations must meet.
 But we don’t want to simply stop at fulfilling our legal requirements.
-We have an Environmental Sustainability Strategy [pdf] 1MB that outlines our actions for 2020-2023, followed by the first phase of a longer thirty-year journey to 2050.
+We have an Environmental Sustainability Strategy that outlines our actions for 2020-2023, followed by the first phase of a longer thirty-year journey to 2050.
 Our aims include achieving net zero carbon emissions by 2050, eliminating unnecessary waste, supporting sustainable communities and a sustainable workplace, and increasing the energy efficiency of our homes.
-Lots of work has already been done to support these aims, for example in the financial year 2022/2023, we retrofitted poor perfoming homes to reduce their environmental impact and lower customers' energy costs.
-Over 70 percent of our homes now have an Energy Performance Certificate rating of C or above.
-Our aim is to reach 85 percent by the end of the current Corporate Strategy.
+Lots of work has already been done to support these aims, for example in the financial year 2023/2024, we retrofitted poor performing homes to reduce their environmental impact and lower customers' energy costs.
+In total, 74 percent of our homes now have an Energy Performance Certificate rating of C or above.
 For more information read our Environmental, Social and Governance Report 2022-2023.

 Customer complaints and empowerment